The Statement of Changes In Equity

 |Issues of new capital||1,500||1,500|

-As an example, the annual report for Apple shows a typical statement of changes in equity layout.
+As an example, the annual report for Apple shown below shows a typical statements of changes in equity layout.